MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

   Taking advantage of Azure features is another way to prevent unnecessary code.
 One way is to use managed services.
 For more information, see [Use platform as a service (PaaS) options](/azure/architecture/guide/design-principles/managed-services).

-  **Write code with a deny-all approach by default.** Create allow lists only for entities that need access.
+  **Write code with a deny-all approach by default.** Create allowlists only for entities that need access.
 For example, if you have code that needs to determine whether a privileged operation should be allowed, you should write it so that the *deny* outcome is the default case and the *allow* outcome  occurs only when specifically permitted by code.

 - **Protect developer environments.**